Fall Staycations for the Family

-The summer is over and the kids have traded in their goggles, beach towels and popsicles for notebooks and bagged lunch.
+The summer is over, and the kids have traded in their goggles, beach towels and popsicles for notebooks and bagged lunches.
 But before you pack away the carefree summer attitude, banish the back-to-school blues with a fun-filled fall staycation at a local theme park, museum and beyond.

 When the kids go back to school and the temperatures drop, Six Flags shuts down its parks on weekdays and closes the wild water rides designed for the hottest summer days.
-But the fun carries on during the weekend when the park welcomes guests with cooler days, shorter lines and some frightening fun during the Halloween-inspired Fright Fest.
-The parks are open during the weekend throughout October to celebrate with daytime tricks and treats for everyone.
-Little ones can fill up their goody bags and enjoy pint-sized rides during the day before the undead take over the park for nighttime escapades including spooky shows, haunted mazes and gory bands of costumed characters that might even impress the coolest teenagers.
+But the fun carries on during the weekend, when the parks welcome guests with cooler days, shorter lines and some frightening fun during the Halloween-inspired Fright Fest.
+The parks are open on weekends throughout October to celebrate with daytime tricks and treats for everyone.
+Little ones can fill up their goody bags and enjoy pint-sized rides during the day before the undead take over the parks for nighttime escapades including spooky shows, haunted mazes and gory bands of costumed characters that might even impress the coolest teenagers.

 Sample the Best Fall Festivals